Flu season could be nasty this winter

 The U.S. may be entering another rough winter for flu, according to early data.

-And now parts of the northern hemisphere, such as the U.K., are getting hit hard.
+And now, parts of the Northern Hemisphere, such as the United Kingdom, are being hit hard.
 That often foreshadows what's in store for the U.S.

-Another clue is the northern hemisphere's dominant flu strain so far.
-It's a H3N2 flu virus, according to the Centers for Disease Control and Prevention flu tracker.
+Another clue is the Northern Hemisphere's dominant flu strain so far.
+It's an H3N2 flu virus, according to the Centers for Disease Control and Prevention flu tracker.

 And H3N2 viruses "tend to be a little bit more problematic," Webby says.
 "When we have an H3N2 season, we tend to have a little bit more activity, a little bit more disease at the severe end of the spectrum."